minus34/gnaf-loader/README.md

 ### There are 3 options for loading the data
 1. [Run](https://github.com/minus34/gnaf-loader#option-1---run-loadgnafpy) the load-gnaf Python script and build the database in a single step
-2. [Build](https://github.com/minus34/gnaf-loader#option-2---build-the-database-in-a-docker-environment) the database in a docker environment
+2. [Use](https://github.com/minus34/gnaf-loader#option-2---use-the-database-in-a-docker-container) the database in a docker container
 3. [Download](https://github.com/minus34/gnaf-loader#option-3---load-pg_dump-files) the GNAF and/or Admin Bdys Postgres dump files & restore them in your Postgres 12+ database

 ## Option 1 - Run load.gnaf.py